catberry/catberry/docs/services/userland/template-provider.md

 Just inject $templateProvider into your module or resolve it from ServiceLocator.

-The only method you need to do that is `getStream` and pass full template name to it as first argument and data context as second.
+The only method you need to do that is `getStream` and pass full template name (moduleName_placeholderName) to it as first argument and data context as second.

 Keep in mind that you can use this service only in browser and direct usage of this service is highly **not recommended**.